moj-analytical-services/splink/docs/blog/posts/2026-01-29-running-splink-in-production.md

 </figure>

 I am planning a follow-up post on transient linking that covers how we decide these slices and how we avoid rescoring edges.

-!!! note

-    Splink v5 is planned to include a chunking strategy that handles many-dataset linking internally, reducing the need to slice jobs yourself.
-If you are a smaller team or prefer a simpler pipeline, that may be a better fit than the transient linking pattern described here.

 ---